 Adoptees may under achieve because they cannot find their place and so give up.
 This is sometimes an outer expression of an inner ‘life sentence’: “I will never belong, so why bother trying?
 I don’t have a place.
 I give up”.

-Anger or rage against authority figures can be seen in some adoptees with unresolved dynamics.
-The anger is often directed, unconsciously, at the parents for giving them away, or authority figures who allowed it, or who took them away.
-Sometimes it can be the adoptive parents for taking them away.
-This kind of anger or rage is often a profound grief that has not been acknowledged or allowed to be expressed.
+A powerful rage against authority figures can be seen in some adoptees.
+The anger is often directed, unconsciously, at the birth parents for giving them away, or the authority figures who allowed it, or who took them away.
+Sometimes it can be rage at the adoptive parents for taking them away, or buying them.
+This kind of anger or rage is often a profound grief for what was lost that has not been acknowledged or allowed to be expressed.

 The adoptee who does well at work frequently over-controls because “If I don’t control everything and everybody something terrible might happen….”
 Of course the terrible thing they fear has already happened to them and it’s that which they may need to face and integrate.